Hello, This is Thomas.

 CFI applies to a wide range of financial service sectors and job functions, ranging from Investment Banking to Equity Research, Real Estate Acquisitions, and Valuation through lease and loan modeling.

-FP&A through their cash flow scheduling, rolling budget analysis, and variance analysis coursework, Standard Management through their accounting and inventory and expense management courses.
+FP&A through their cash flow scheduling, rolling budget analysis, variance analysis coursework, and Standard Management through their accounting, inventory, and expense management courses.

 There are also separate curriculums tailored toward Credit Analysis and Data Analysis rather than Valuations.

 WSP is targeted much more exclusively toward Investment Banking and Private Equity valuations and focused on complex Comps and Precedents Models, 3 Statement Models, Discounted Cash Flow Modeling, Mergers and Acquisitions, and Leveraged Buyout Models.